TarlanZiyadov/Helper/README.md

 I am all the time open for feedbacks.
 Enjoy it.
 Dont forget you have Certificate in properties in setup file or after installetion in Helper++.exe which you can use for Security.
 Its for 1 year and even timestamped.
 Helper++Setup.exe is the file for installation.
+I encrypted source code for more security so thats why google not recognize application after download.
 Thanks for Philip Sagebring who has been testing Helper++.